SURGroup/UQpy/README.rst

 Help and Support
 ===========

-For assistance with the UQpy software package....
+For assistance with the UQpy software package, please raise an issue on the Github Issues page.
+Please use the appropriate labels to indicate which module you are specifically inquiring about.